EOFY offer

 What do you mean by mobile office?

 A mobile office is a workspace that isn't tied to a fixed location.
-It can refer to physical portable structures like site cabins and trailers, or to virtual setups where you work remotely using cloud-based technology.
+It can refer to physical portable structures like site cabins and trailers, or to virtual setups where you work remotely using cloud-based technology and mobile devices.

 How much does it cost for a portable office?

-Portable office costs typically range from $50 to $200+ per square foot depending on size, fit-out level, and whether you choose to buy or rent.
+Portable office costs typically range from $50 to $200+ per square foot depending on size and fit-out level.
 Weekly rental usually runs from $100 to $500+, while purchasing a basic unit starts around $15,000.

 What does a mobile office include?